Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧠 Computing Methodologies/👽 Artificial Intelligence/Automated Planning and Scheduling (APS) & AI Planning/Automated Planning and Scheduling (APS) & AI Planning.md

 ## 📊 Analysis of Planning Approaches
+> 📖 Artificial Intelligence: A Modern Approach, 4th ed.
+> RUSSELL & NORVIG
+> Chapter 11.7

-Planning combines the two major areas of AI we have covered so far: search and logic.
-A planner can be seen either as a program that searches for a solution or as one that (constructively) proves the existence of a solution.
-The cross-fertilization of ideas from the two areas has allowed planners to scale up from toy problems where the number of actions and states was limited to around a dozen, to real-world industrial applications with millions of states and thousands of actions.
+Planning combines the two major areas of AI we have covered so far: search and logic. ==A planner can be seen either as a program that searches for a solution or as one that (constructively) proves the existence of a solution.== The cross-fertilization of ideas from the two areas has allowed planners to scale up from toy problems where the number of actions and states was limited to around a dozen, to real-world industrial applications with millions of states and thousands of actions.

-Planning is foremost an exercise in controlling combinatorial explosion.
+Planning is foremost an exercise in ==controlling combinatorial explosion==.
 If there are $n$ propositions in a domain, then there are $2^n$ states.
 Against such pessimism, the identification of independent subproblems can be a powerful weapon.
 In the best case—full decomposability of the problem—we get an exponential speedup.
 Decomposability is destroyed, however, by negative interactions between actions.
 SATPLAN can encode logical relations between subproblems.
 Forward search addresses the problem heuristically by trying to find patterns (subsets of propositions) that cover the independent subproblems.
 Since this approach is heuristic, it can work even when the subproblems are not completely independent

-Unfortunately, we do not yet have a clear understanding of which techniques work best on which kinds of problems.
-Quite possibly, new techniques will emerge, perhaps providing a synthesis of highly expressive first-order and hierarchical representations with the highly efficient factored and propositional representations that dominate today.
+==Unfortunately, we do not yet have a clear understanding of which techniques work best on which kinds of problems.== Quite possibly, new techniques will emerge, perhaps providing a synthesis of highly expressive first-order and hierarchical representations with the highly efficient factored and propositional representations that dominate today.
 We are seeing examples of **portfolio** planning systems, where a collection of algorithms are available to apply to any given problem.
 This can be done selectively (the system classifies each new problem to choose the best algorithm for it), or in parallel (all the algorithms run concurrently, each on a different CPU), or by interleaving the algorithms according to a schedule.